Movement 4ReorientationDay 235

 He made us to be a kingdom, priests to his God and Father.

 You may carry a quiet, unexamined sense that the real ministry belongs to the professionals, and you are mostly an attender, present but peripheral, watching others do the work that counts.
 The priesthood of all believers says the opposite, and it says it about you.
-You, an ordinary Christian with no title and no platform, have direct access to God and a genuine priestly calling, to pray, to offer your life, to carry others before God and minister to them in His name.
-There is no second tier, no back row in the house where the dignity runs out.
-This is not a promotion you earn by getting more involved; it is a standing already given to you in Christ.
-And it is weighty, because a priest is not only privileged but responsible.
-You are not a spectator at someone else's altar.
-You hold a priest's access and a priest's work, right where you are, and the new bearings put that dignity and that calling squarely on you.
+The priesthood of all believers says otherwise: you, an ordinary Christian, have direct access to God and a real priestly calling, to pray, to offer your life as worship, to carry others to God and God to others.

 ← Day 234Day 236